 1. How to Make Bulletproof Coffee

-Bulletproof coffee was made famous by Dave Asprey as part of his Bulletproof program.
+The original bulletproof coffee recipe was made famous by Dave Asprey as part of his Bulletproof program.
 It turns your regular coffee into fat burning powerhouse to get you into a state of ketosis.

 The simplest form of Bulletproof coffee is the following:

-All of the above goes into a blender to make it frothy and smooth.
+Put all of the ingredients into a blender or an immersion blender to make it frothy and smooth.

-I like to add 35% whipping cream to all variations of my Keto coffee.
+I like to add 35% heavy cream to all variations of my Keto coffee.

 What is MCT Oil?